Juliana Trail - A journey through diversity

 For a more care-free journey we can, in addition to accommodation, also arrange the luggage transfers between your accommodations and person transfers.
 If you are looking for a more pleasant and enjoyable hiking experience, you can order your own luggage transfer (one piece per person, up to 20 kilograms).

-Additional transfers: if you decide you want to skip a certain part of the trail or even the whole stage (in case a certain part of the hike is not suitable or interesting for you, in case of illness, minor injuries, tiredness, etc.) and you wish to take a transfer to your next accommodation, we can help you with that.
-Contact our AAT Booking Center Slovenia and we will help you find the transfer to the desired destination.
+if you decide you want to skip a certain part of the trail or even the whole stage (in case a certain part of the hike is not suitable or interesting for you, in case of illness, minor injuries, tiredness, etc.) and you wish to take a transfer to your next accommodation, we can help you with that.
+Contact our Julian Alps Booking Centre and we will help you find the transfer to the desired destination.
 There is an extra charge for the transfer.

 We are available for you every day during the time of your travel, so that your hike can run as smoothly and effortlessly as possible.

-The call center: during your hike you can call every day between 8 a.m. and 7 p.m. in case of emergency.
+The call centre: during your hike you can call every day between 8 a.m. and 7 p.m. in case of emergency.

 Information on your hike: after choosing and booking the package you will receive information on accommodations and other service that you will use in the time of your travel.

-You can arrive to Alpe Adria Trail by various means of transport and from various directions (the tickets are not included in the price):
+You can arrive to Juliana Trail by various means of transport and from various directions (the tickets are not included in the price):

-By train: Depending on where you will start your hike, you can choose between the train stations Villach, Jesenice, Most na Soči, Cividale, Cormons, Prosecco and Trieste.
+- By train: About half of the stages on the Juliana Trail can be reached by train.
+Depending on where you start your hike, you can take the train to Jesenice, Žirovnica, Radovljica, Bled - Lake, Bohinjska Bistrica, Podbrdo, Grahovo, Most na Soči, Solkan or Tarvisio (railway stations on the Italian side).
 From some of these train stations you can take a bus or book our transfer to take you the starting point of the trail.

 Terms and Conditions